waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Maintenance:** Faulty tools must be fixed or deleted IMMEDIATELY.
 Continuing to use a known-broken tool is inefficient and leads to errors.

 # V. Navigational Insights (Verified)
-- **Victory Road 2F Layout:** This floor is one large, contiguous landmass.
-There is a small, isolated platform in the northeast corner accessible only via a specific ladder from 3F, but the main area is fully connected.
-My previous belief that it was split into disconnected east/west platforms was a hallucination.
+- **[CORRECTED AGAIN] Victory Road 2F Layout:** The `landmass_analyzer` tool confirms this floor is split into two disconnected landmasses.
+Landmass 0 is the main, large area where the puzzle is.
+Landmass 1 is a small, isolated platform in the northeast corner accessible only via a specific ladder from 3F.
+My previous conclusion that it was one contiguous area was a hallucination.
 - **Victory Road 3F Layout:** Landmass analysis confirmed this floor is split into three disconnected areas.
 My previous navigation loops were caused by failing to understand this and attempting to pathfind between them.

 # VI.
 Archived & Falsified Hypotheses